-- 1. Compliance Tool (See 4.4.0)

-- 2. Drawings

-- 3. Datasheets (or basis of design documents)

-- a.
-Fenestration
+- 1. Compliance Tool (See 4.4.0) - 2.
+Drawings - a.
+Window and Envelope area takeoffs required for the Prescriptive path - 3.
+Datasheets (or basis of design documents) - a.
+Fenestration - b.

-- b.
 Systems (Ventilation, Heating/Cooling, Water Heating)

 All other documentation must be added to the folders before Final Certification can be awarded.